Part 6 -

 The art of posters had never officially died out, but there was certainly a decline in their means of getting messages out between the signing of Oslo and the start of the genocide.
 While the Palestine Poster Project is not a fully comprehensive archive that covers anything, it does give a general sense of trends in production.

-At a time when social media allows everyone to share their work, it is an unprecedented time when considering both the amount of visual art made in support of Palestine internationally and how easy it is to share it digitally.
+At a time when social media allows everyone to share their work, an unprecedented time happened around the amount of visual art made in support of Palestine internationally and the ease to share it digitally.

 One can look to Flyers for Falastin as just one example of all of the artwork that people around the world have been making and sharing daily in this period.
 They also work with artists to make designs available online to print out physically and distribute widely.

-There are also plenty of great individuals and teams doing great work as well.
-One independent example is Studio Salud, who has crafted their own style of mostly black-and-white posters that have a carefully crafted style.
+There were also plenty of great individuals and teams doing great work as well.
+One independent example was Studio Salud, who crafted their own style of mostly black-and-white posters that have a carefully crafted style.
 The person behind the studio, Monica, is a Jewish-American artist and Creative Director who has for years rejected the occupation.

 However, through other methods online, the digital poster designs are able to be distributed – along with other materials, including videos that document their own operations against the IOF through GoPro and SLR digital cameras.
-They have shown throughout the genocide that they continue to carry out successful missions against the IOF, inflicting more casualties than are reported in Israeli official numbers, and showing that the resistance has remained steadfast throughout the genocide.
+They carried out successful missions against the IOF, inflicting more casualties than are reported in Israeli official numbers, and showing that the resistance remained steadfast throughout the genocide.

 It’s especially worth noting the poster side of this because of the tradition displayed across this page of Art History, of which resistance art is an undeniable part of.
-Even publishing the work on this page presents a risk, but it would not be sufficient to speak to the visual art of this moment without speaking on it for educational purposes.
+It would not be sufficient to speak to the visual art of this time without their own creations.

 Since the 1960s there has been a significant use of the poster as a propaganda tool.
 The significance and distribution today is different, of course, but clearly they are still part of a messaging strategy – one that shouldn’t be ignored.
 And some day these posters may belong in a museum, along with others from the Palestine Poster Project archive.

-From a design perspective, most of their posters follow a more digitally-heavy look, but occasionally there are other types of approaches.
+From a design perspective, most of their posters follow a more digitally-heavy look, sometimes even including AI, but occasionally there are other types of approaches.

 As a side note, resistance fighters have also referenced Handala, Naji Al-Ali’s character, in at least once instance – part of a broader approach in communicating Palestinian history, people, culture, locations, fellow or past fighters, and anything representing the reason why they’re dedicated to the liberation of the country.